godaddy/godaddy.github.io/_posts/2018-08-24-higher-order-reducers.md

 ### Motivation

 During my internship at GoDaddy, I've had the opportunity to work on the Account Homepage team, a Front-End centric team working on GoDaddy's new experience for logged in users.
-My team uses [Redux](https://redux.js.org/) to manage the staet of this app.
+My team uses [Redux](https://redux.js.org/) to manage the state of this app.

 Most complaints about Redux are related to boilerplate code and verboseness.
 These complaints are well-founded, as Redux was intended to make state changes obvious, not concise.
 In smaller apps, this kind of code isn't as much of a problem, but it becomes a significant time sink in large-scale apps.